east-sussex-county-council/Escc.Umbraco.EditorTools/README.md

 The 'CSV Export' tool generates a CSV file of your entire Umbraco content tree that you can download.

-Once generated the file is cached allowing you to immediately download the file again.

-If you believe the file to be out of date, simply click the refresh button to regenerate a new CSV file.

 The CSV file contains the following properties for each page: Header, Document Type, Expiry Date, Edit URL and Live URL.

 ## Installation